 Jump to:

-Dried Peppers- I chose a mix of chiles de árbol and guajillo.
+- Dried Peppers- I chose a mix of chilis de árbol and guajillo.
 On its own, the paste is very spicy but you only use a little into each dish making it much more palatable.
 But you can choose whatever peppers you like.

-Spices- Caraway seeds, cumin seeds, and coriander seeds are classic flavors.
+- Spices- Caraway seeds, whole cumin seeds, and whole coriander seeds are classic flavors along with fresh garlic.

-Red Wine Vinegar- Not as common in harissa recipes, the vinegar helps preserve the paste and brightens up the
+- Lemon Juice and Red Wine Vinegar- Not as common in harissa recipes, the vinegar helps preserve the paste and brightens up the paste.
+You can skip both and use 2 Tablespoons of minced preserved lemon instead.

-Smoked Paprika- I omit if I use chipotle peppers but the smokiness is a great addition to the recipe.
-Use regular paprika in a pinch.
+- Smoked Paprika- I omit if I use chipotle peppers but the smokiness is a great addition to the recipe.

 🌶 What chiles can you use in harissa?

-Any dried chile can be used in harissa.
-A mix of 2 to 3 types of chiles is typically recommended for a rounded flavor profile.
-From mildest to hottest the most common chiles are
+Any dried chili can be used in harissa.
+A mix of 2 to 3 types of chilis is typically recommended for a rounded flavor profile.
+You control the spice level using your own combination of red chili peppers.
+Not sure what to do?
+Don't worry I have included my favorite combo in the recipe for you to try.

 - cascabels